Read about Mother Theresa Outstanding Humanitarian

-- Everyone in the world knows who Mother Theresa was.
+- Everyone in the world knows who Mother Teresa was.

-- Agnes chose the name Theresa when she joined a group of nuns in India.
+- Agnes chose the name Teresa when she joined a group of nuns in India.

-- Sister Theresa had worked at St. Mary’s school for 20 years and eventually became a principal.
+- Sister Teresa had worked at St. Mary’s school for 20 years and eventually became a principal.

-- Ssiter Theresa was rarely concerned about the convent where the school was.
+- Ssiter Teresa was rarely concerned about the convent where the school was.

 - She decided to work with the poor because she didn’t like her work at school.

-- Sister Theresa was the only nun in the school she opened.
+- Sister Teresa was the only nun in the school she opened.

-- In their white cotton saris Sister Theresa and the nunslooked like poor people in India.
+- In their white cotton saris Sister Teresa and the nunslooked like poor people in India.

-- The Missionaries of Charity called her “Mother” Theresa because she guided and directed them.
+- The Missionaries of Charity called her “Mother” Teresa because she guided and directed them.

 - The Missionaries of Charity worked mainly in India.

-- Mother Theresa didn’t consider the Nobel Prize the greatest reward.
+- Mother Teresa didn’t consider the Nobel Prize the greatest reward.

 Choose the one best answer A, B, C, D to each question.